lsst-dm/dmtn-308/index.rst

 ~~~~~~~

 - While AlloyDB is compatible with PostgreSQL, it does not support PgSphere, which is required for ADQL support in the CADC TAP implementation that has been used for Rubin services.
 - AlloyDB does support the `PostGIS extension <https://postgis.net/>`_, which provides support for geospatial data.
 However, this does not provide the same functionality as PgSphere.
 Significant development effort would be needed to implement the required functionality for the TAP service using a PostGIS backend.
-And it is not clear that this would be possible.
+And it is not clear that this would be possible given available software development resources.
 - Additionally, the TAP service would realistically need to be run on GCP, which is certainly possible, but would require additional development effort.

+..
+When using spatial indexing that is not spherical, it may give you more data than you need, but as long as it returns the correct data, this could work.
+What would be needed in conjunction with this cut is an "and" with exact geometry to get the real answer.
+Need to apply precise spherical geometry predicate.
+PostGIS only solves the first part of this problem.
+Data has been reduced but can't just return all that data, because it is wrong answer (outside the cone).
+Have to refine returned data.
+This was part of the extra work on BigQuery - hierarchical mesh index.

 BigQuery
 ~~~~~~~~